 The Club hosted a business breakfast on Thursday 10th June at the Guildhall, in conjunction with and sponsored by the Cheapside Business Alliance.

-35 of us, including Club members, guests, workers and residents from within the Ward heard from the Chamberlain of London, Caroline Al-Bayerty, about her role and some of the challenges faced by the City in its many guises.
-The phrase ‘ there is so much more than meets the eye’ could easily have been coined for talking about the City and its finances.
+The phrase ‘there is so much more than meets the eye’ could easily have been coined for talking about the City and its finances.
 Caroline reminded us that while the role is essentially that of Finance Director, she also has a key part to play in the ‘Silent Ceremony’ when the new Lord Mayor is admitted to office each year, and when she presents the symbolic items of crystal sceptre, sword, purse and seal to be touched by the new Lord Mayor.
-Guests were reminded about the purpose of our Club and, encouragingly, a number subsequently showed interest in applying to join us.

 Club members and guests were treated to a really interesting and enjoyable voyage of discovery by Anne and Andrew Keates on May 11th 2022, as they took us round a number of the small and sometimes not-so-small City gardens, including Postman’s Park, the Charterhouse garden and glorious Christ Church Greyfriars Church garden, to name but a few.